nilpay/oss/docs/oss.md

 - The service provider must be pre-registered and have a valid public key stored on the server
 - The cash out provider must be either "nil" or "bok"
 - Currently, only "SDG" is supported as a valid currency
-- Always hash the UUID before signing to ensure consistent security practices
+- If not specified, the currency defaults to "SDG"
+- If not specified, the cashout_provider defaults to "nil"

-# GetUserInfo API
+# Updated GetUserInfo API Specification

 ## Endpoint
 `POST /api/v1/user/info`